One of the most explosive bull markets in history peaked in 2011, and then precious metals were brutally slammed.

 Better still, Agnico took advantage of low gold prices by acquiring new assets.

 In 2014, Agnico purchased a 50% stake in what was Osisko Mining's Malartic mine.
-This contributed to an 18% increase in reserves in 2015.
+This contributed to an 18% increase in reserves and record-high production in 2015.

 Furthermore, Agnico has also been one of the few mining companies increasing its exploration, doubling its budget.
 This resulted in the discovery of the new parallel Sisar Zone at its Kittila mine in Finland.
 This new find is expected to be a significant contributor to future output.